To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Conclusion

-The authors are grateful to Julia Balla, Ameya Daigavane, Nadav Dym, S\'ekou-Oumar Kaba, Teddy Koker, Yi-Lun Liao, Ankur Moitra, Ryley McConkey, Jonathan Siegel, Behrooz Tahmasebi, and Yan Zhang for helpful discussions.
+R.W. would like to acknowledge support from NSF Grants 2442658 and 2134178.
+This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \texttt{iaifi.org}).
 H.L. is supported by the Fannie and John Hertz Foundation.
-E.H. is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0024386.
-V.P. is supported by the Gatsby Charitable Foundation.
-T.S. is supported by is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
-R.W. is supported by NSF Grants 2134178 and 2442658.
+E.H was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0024386.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility using NERSC award ACSR-ERCAP0033254.

 This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.